Cintoma123/airbnb-clone-project/README.md

 MySQL : is an open source relational database management system (RDBMS) that's used to store and manage data.
 Its reliability, performance, scalability, and ease of use make MySQL a popular choice for developers.

+# Database Design
+The key entities required for the project includes:
+Users
+Properties
+Bookings
+Reviews
+and Payments.

+ Database Design

+Users:
+Fields:
+   id (Primary Key)
+   name
+   email
+   password
+   created_at
+  Relationships:
+   A user can own multiple properties.
+   A user can make multiple bookings.
+   A user can leave reviews on properties.

+ Properties:
+ Fields:
+   id (Primary Key)
+   title
+   location
+   price_per_night
+   owner_id (Foreign Key referencing Users)
+Relationships:
+   A property is owned by one user.
+   A property can have multiple bookings.
+   A property can receive multiple reviews.

+ Bookings
+Fields:
+   id (Primary Key)
+   user_id (Foreign Key referencing Users) property_id (Foreign Key referencing Properties) start_date end_date
+Relationships:
+A booking is made by one user for one property.

+ Reviews
+Fields:
+   id (Primary Key)
+   user_id (Foreign Key referencing Users) property_id (Foreign Key referencing Properties) rating comment
+   Relationships:

+Payments
+Fields:
+   id (Primary Key)
+   user_id (Foreign Key)
+   booking_id (Foreign Key)
+   amount
+   status
+  Relationships:
+ A payment is made by a user for a booking.